MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/introduction-to-mobile-development.md

 ms.date: 03/28/2017
 ---

-# Introduction to Mobile Development
+# Introduction to mobile development

 Building mobile applications can be as easy as opening up the IDE, throwing something together, doing a quick bit of testing, and submitting to an App Store